ElijahRosal/DFSgraphTraversal/README.md

 Programming Assignment 1

 ## Description
-This Java program reads an undirected graph from a file, determines its connected components using Depth-First Search, and outputs the result.
-Each line in the input file represents a separate graph, where the first number indicates the number of vertices, followed by pairs of vertices representing edges.
+Java program that reads an undirected graph from a file and determines the connectivity of its vertices using Depth-First-Search, outputting the results

 ## Files
 - `Prog1.java` – Main class that reads input and runs the program.